Winterthur recognizes the diversity of the public’s needs and is committed to providing excellent service to all visitors to the museum and garden.

 All of Winterthur’s exhibition galleries are wheelchair accessible.
 The Introductory Tour and most other tours of rooms in the house are also accessible.
 However, certain larger models of wheelchairs may not be able to maneuver on some tours.
 Please note that a companion is needed to push the wheelchairs offered by Winterthur.
 We recommend speaking with a Visitor Services representative for more information before reserving your tour.

-This 20-minute tour features highlights of the garden and introduces the history of Winterthur.
-The tour begins at the Visitor Center ends at the museum building.
-Stops include Azalea Woods, Magnolia Bend, and the Enchanted Woods.
-Due to COVID-19, we will reduce the capacity on shuttles and trams to maintain social distancing.
+Our narrated tram tour features highlights of the garden and introduces the history of Winterthur.
+The tour begins at the Visitor Center and ends at the museum building, with a stop at Enchanted Woods.

-Walking is one of the best ways to experience Winterthur!
-The museum building is about a
+Walking is one of the best ways to experience Winterthur.
+The museum building is a

 Transportation to Winterthur